-The Winter Break period runs from the last Friday of exams through the Thursday prior to the start of the Spring Term.
+The Winter Break period runs from the last Friday of exams through the Thursday prior to the start of the spring semester.

-Students are only eligible for Winter Break housing if they are in housing for both the Fall and Spring semesters of the Academic Year.
-Students withdrawing, studying abroad during the spring term, or graduating in February are not eligible for Winter Break Housing and are expected to fill out the Housing Portal Cancellation step and vacate their current assignment by the Fall Check-out date.
-Students returning from a Fall study abroad experience, new Spring visiting students, and those students readmitted for spring semester may not move in until 9:00am on Thursday, prior to the start of Spring term classes.
+Students are only eligible for Winter Break housing if they are in housing for both the fall and spring semesters of the academic year.
+Students withdrawing, studying abroad during the spring semester, or graduating in February are not eligible for Winter Break housing and are expected to fill out the Cancellation step in the Housing Portal.
+Students returning from a fall study abroad experience, new spring visiting students, and those students readmitted for spring semester may not move in until the date announced by Housing.
+Please check the Housing calendar for important dates.

 - Dispose of all garbage in your room/suite properly, especially perishable items in your refrigerator.

 - Close and lock all windows and security gates.
 Lock your door when you leave.

 - Remove any flammable items from radiators/heating units.